-Our Mission: To serve those facing Alzheimer's disease and related dementias, to promote brain health through education, and to champion global prevention and treatment efforts.
+Alzheimer's Tennessee Mission: To serve those facing Alzheimer's disease and related dementias, to promote brain health through education, and to champion global research, prevention and treatment efforts.

-Alzheimer's Tennessee, Inc. is the only local 501 (c)3 not for profit organization that has been HERE for families facing Alzheimer's since 1983.
-100% of funds raised benefit Tennesseans facing Alzheimer's disease and related dementias by providing help and hope through care consultations, education, support groups, research and more.
+Alzheimer's Tennessee, Inc. is the only independent 501(c)3 not for profit organization that has been in Tennessee for families facing Alzheimer's since 1983.